GuildCrafts/skills/A_TRAIL.md

 - [ ] can explain event bubbling
 - [ ] can explain event delegation
 - [ ] can create a DOM Node and inject it into the DOM at a given position
-- [ ] can bind an event handlers to a DOM node
+- [ ] can bind event handlers to a DOM node
   - [ ] click
   - [ ] hover
   - [ ] focus